-Centers of Cancer Nanotechnology Excellence (CCNEs) – NCI has funded nine multi-disciplinary Centers that are the primary components for discovery and tool development of nanotechnology in clinical oncology.
+Centers of Cancer Nanotechnology Excellence (CCNEs) – NCI has funded six multi-disciplinary Centers that are the primary components for discovery and tool development of nanotechnology in clinical oncology.

-Cancer Nanotechnology Platform Partnerships (CNPP) – NCI has awarded 12 partnerships that are designed to promote and support individual, circumscribed multi-disciplinary research projects that will address major barriers and fundamental questions in cancer using innovative nanotechnology solutions.
+Innovative Research in Cancer Nanotechnology (IRCN) – NCI has awarded seven IRCNs that are designed to promote and support individual, circumscribed multi-disciplinary research projects that will address major barriers and fundamental questions in cancer using innovative nanotechnology solutions.

 Nanotechnology Characterization Laboratory (NCL) – The Nanotechnology Characterization Laboratory (NCL) performs and standardizes the pre-clinical characterization of nanomaterials intended for cancer therapeutics and diagnostics developed by researchers from academia, government and industry.

 Past Program Awardees (2005-2015) – Past NCI grants supported the work of Centers of Cancer Nanotechnology Excellence, Cancer Nanotechnology Platform Partnerships and Multidisciplinary Research Training and Team Development programs.

 Member Guidelines – Access annual and interim report guidelines, as well as site visit guidelines, for the NCI Alliance for Nanotechnology in Cancer Programs.